Updated: May 2020

 “The best brands are built on great stories.“

 And Virgin knows how to show and tell a great story.
-No matter where you look, the culture and personality of the Virgin brand is clear.
+No matter where you look, the culture and personality of the Virgin brand are clear.

 How to Express Your Company Story